 As if the overt racism and sexism of her era weren’t enough, Young also faced personal challenges, including physical and mental health issues, possibly related to her work with radiation.

 She spent much of her life caring for her ill mother.
 Young had developed mental illness throughout the years, and when her mother died in 1953, her mental health suffered.
 She lost her teaching positions and taught kindergarten part-time to make ends meet.

 According to UMKC, Young was living in poverty with failing mental and physical health.
 She checked into the Mississippi State Mental Asylum for treatment and was discharged in late 1962.
 She held a few temporary teaching positions and died in 1964.
 Throughout her life, Young broke barriers and faced incredible challenges.
-Like other scientific geniuses such as Alice Ball and Nikola Tesla, her legacy is strong and lasting.
+Like other scientific geniuses such as Alice Ball and Nikola Tesla who suffered from their work, her legacy is strong and lasting.